 In addition to becoming a machinist, Haycraft learned welding and now enjoys doing metal art as part of Hannibal Machine’s architectural metalwork service and for pleasure.

 Haycraft’s father and the shop’s founder, Harold, is a service-disabled veteran.

 “He was a machinist over at a now-competing machine shop across the river in Quincy, Illinois.
 He talked to them about expanding over here to Hannibal, and they said, ‘No, we're good.
 How about you just open one?’
 And so, he did,” Haycraft said.

 Thirty-two years later, and 15 since the younger Haycraft officially became a part-owner, Hannibal Machine is a second-stage business that is poised for growth.

 Scaling to grow while maintaining the same level of quality can be tricky.
 But Haycraft recently met with experts who shared best practices and gave him tools and advice specifically tailored to his business to help him do just that.

 Those experts were made available to Haycraft through the Elevate program offered by the Missouri Small Business Development Center (SBDC) in partnership with the Edward Lowe Foundation.
-Elevate focuses on second-stage businesses, which are typically defined as having 10 to 99 full-time employees, $750,000 to $5 million in sales, and an opportunity to grow beyond their current market area.
+Elevate focuses on second-stage businesses, which are typically defined as having 10 to 99 full-time employees, $750,000 to $5 million in annual sales, and an opportunity to grow beyond their current market area.
 (Learn more about the Elevate program in this article.)